-6.D.1 Number of Overs Per Bowler
+55. Number of Overs Per Bowler

 No bowler may bowl more than 4 overs in an innings.
-This shall not change for interrupted or delayed games, however, the numbers are reduced in accordance with the revised number of overs.
+This shall not change for interrupted or delayed games, however, the number of overs shall be reduced in accordance with the revised number of overs.

-(Example: In an interrupted match where the number of overs per inning is revised to 11, one bowler may not bowl more than 3 overs and 4 bowlers may not bowl more than 2 overs (3 \times 1 and 2 \times 4), or when the revised number of overs is 10, no bowler may bowl more than 2 overs.)
+(Example: In an interrupted match where the number of overs per inning is revised to 11, one bowler may not bowl more than 3 overs and 4 bowlers may not bowl more than 2 overs (3 x 1 and 2 x 4), or when the revised number of overs is 10, no bowler may bowl more than 2 overs.)

-7.D.1 No Ball and Free Hit
+56. No Ball and Free Hit

-- 1) A No Ball shall result in a Free Hit for the batter on strike. - 2) If this ball is also invalid (any kind of wide or no ball), then the subsequent ball is also a Free Hit for the batter on strike. - 3) In the case of a Free Hit, the batter can only be given out according to the conditions of a no ball, even if the ball is considered wide. - 4) Changes to fielding positions are not permitted for a Free Hit, except if the batters have changed ends.
+- 1) A No Ball shall result in a Free Hit for the batter on strike. - 2) If this ball is also invalid (any kind of wide or no ball), then the subsequent ball is also a Free Hit for the batter on strike. - 3) In the case of a Free Hit, the batter can only be given out according to the conditions of a no ball, even if the ball is considered wide. - 4) Changes to fielding positions are not permitted for a Free Hit, except if the batters have changed ends. - 5) If the sixth ball of an over is a no ball, the Free Hit is passed on to the first ball of the next over.
+This rule shall also apply when the sixth ball of an over is a Free Hit and a further wide or no ball is bowled.
+This means that the first ball of the next over is still a Free Hit.

-8.D.1 Wide Ball
+57. Wide Ball